caseydavenport/cube-tools/drafts/2023-10-21/REPORT.md

 - [[Elvish Reclaimer]] might help make the retrace deck more aggressive.
 - [[Grim Flayer]] is another option for the graveyard-matters theme.
 - [[Dragon's Rage Channeler]] and [[Unholy Heat]] hit some of the deficiencies of the RG graveyard deck mentioned above.
+- Add more WG typed dual lands (and WX in general)
+- Replace WU dual lands with always tapped, to slow down the WU control deck.